How to make payments to employees.

-Employees are considered to be a person that performs a service and receives any compensation that is reportable on the IRS W-2 (Wage and Tax Statement) at the end of the calendar year.
-For further reference, please see UW System Administrative Policy 235 (Personal Services Payments) (formerly F31).
+An employee is a person who performs a service and receives any compensation reportable on the IRS W-2 (Wage and Tax Statement) at the end of the calendar year.
+Find more details in UW System Policy – Determination of Employee vs. Independent Contractor Status.

 Note: Contrary to popular misconception, all hourly students are employees and receive an IRS W-2 (Wage and Tax Statement).

 The following classifications of people on the Human Resource System (HRS)/Payroll are not considered employees since they do not receive an IRS W-2 (Wage and Tax Statement) at the end of the calendar year: